rubatopy/rubato/docs/source/events.rst

 >>> rb.Radio.broadcast("EVENT_NAME", {data})

-Rubato broadcasts some events already, but you can also define your own events using this function!
+rubato broadcasts some events already, but you can also define your own events using this function!

 These events can also be listened to with :func:`rb.Radio.listen() <rubato.utils.radio.Radio.listen>`.
 Here is an example of how you can listen for a key down event: